ConservationMetrics/gc-deploy/digitalocean-vm/README.md

     ```
     - For "Root domain": enter your full domain (example: `mycommunity.guardianconnector.net`)

 4. Close port 3000 in the firewall.
-Do this in the DO web interface under "Networking".
+Do this in the DigitalOcean web interface under "Networking".

 ### IV.
 Install the Guardian Connector software stack